OCA/operating-unit/account_operating_unit/README.rst

 be self-balanced, and then indicate a self-balancing clearing account.

 * Create an account for "Inter-OU Clearing" of type Regular.
-* Go to *Settings / Companies / Companies* and:
-** Set the "Operating Units are self-balanced" checkbox ** Set the "Inter-OU Clearing"  account in "Inter-operating unit clearing account" field.
+* Go to *Settings / Companies / Companies* and Set the "Operating Units are self-balanced" checkbox.
+Then Set the "Inter-OU Clearing"  account in "Inter-operating unit clearing account" field.
 * Assign Operating Unit in Accounts.

 Usage
 =====

-Every accounting entry must balance both at the total level and at the level of the operating units defined in the journal entry.
-If the accounting entry does not balance at the level of the operating units, additional account entries are created automatically to balance the accounting entry.
+* Add the Operating Unit to invoices
+* Add the Default Operating Unit to account move.
+Then all move lines will by default adopt this Operating Unit
+* Add Operating Units to the move lines.
+If they differ across lines of the same move, and the OU's are self-balanced, then additional move lines will be created so as to make the move self-balanced from OU perspective.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas